 Bitcoin is one of the few cryptocurrencies which uses specialized mining hardware.
 Each block mined provides a specific amount of Bitcoin to the miner.
 Currently, the reward amount is 6.5 BTC, and it is due to half again in another four years (or after miners mine another 210,000 blocks).

 The recent mining occurred on May 12th, and the price dropped instantly, but within 48 hours, the price is back to the $9K level.

 Bitcoin is at a market price of $9,681 currently , and it started the day with just $9,152.
 Just after the Bitcoin Halving, the price dropped to a low of $8,272 but quickly began to recover the next day.

 Around 107 blocks of Bitcoin and 668.75 BTC have been mined in the last 24 hours .

-Bitcoin or any crypto digital assets market is quite volatile and is dependent on the supply and demand.
+Bitcoin or any cryptocurrency market is quite volatile and is dependent on the supply and demand.
 Unlike traditional markets, BTC’s market price depends on the supply and demand of the crypto coin.
 If there is an increase in the supply and demand for the asset, then the market value will rise and vice versa.

-There are various crypto digital assets exchanges set up that help you buy, sell, and trade BTC.
+There are various cryptocurrency exchanges set up that help you buy, sell, and trade BTC.
 Few exchanges have insurance if something goes wrong, so ensure you do your research before signing up and transacting.